bhanubteja/test/README.md

 # test
-This is a README file to brief about the project
+This is a README file about the project